shnCanos/mkSane-nixos/README.md

 - `boot.initrd.luks.devices.<name>.allowDiscards`
 - `boot.initrd.luks.devices.<name>.bypassWorkqueues`

-With special enphasis in allowDiscards since this is the only way for fstrim to work. **Enabling this option in my system sped it up *considerably* and caused it to stop freezing**
+With special enphasis in allowDiscards since this is the only way for fstrim to work.
+Note: Enabling this option in my system sped it up *considerably* and caused it to stop freezing.

 In case you don't know where to find `<name>`, you might find it in `/etc/nixos/hardware-configuration.nix`
 ## Swappiness